 Pregnancy Yoga in Frome

-Get into the physical and mental headspace of pregnancy, and prepare for your positive birth with other local mums in this flexible drop-in class.
+Get into the physical and mental headspace of pregnancy, learn birth skills and meet other mums in this flexible drop-in class in Frome.

 4. Closed twists